 As part of the EIA an assessment has been undertaken of the effects of the potential night time light obtrusion from the project in view of the site being in a rural location away from built up areas and where there is little existing night time lighting.
 The assessment has used national policy and light obtrusion guidance including the Institute of Lighting Professionals (ILP) Guidance Note for the Reduction of Obtrusive Light.
-An assessment of the impacts has been carried out against the policies of the NPPF, the policies of the development plan and with regard to the views of the county councils specialist lighting advisor, the Director of Public Health and in view of representations received (Appendix 14).
+An assessment of the impacts has been carried out against the policies of the NPPF, the policies of the development plan and with regard to the views of the county councils specialist lighting advisor, the Director of Public Health and in view of representations received (Appendix 2).

 The County Council's lighting advisor has raised no objection to the proposals and has advised that the lighting design generally complies with the required standards, with the exception of predicted sky glow, which marginally exceeds permitted standards.
-He does not anticipate any issues to the surrounding area, highway and it's users on the grounds of safety.
+He does not anticipate any issues to the surrounding area, highway or users on grounds of safety.

-The Director of Public Health has recommended that an assessment of light pollution as part of the site operations should be carried out, and if there are likely to be significant impacts associated with light pollution from the sites that cannot be mitigated or controlled, the Applicant should be requested to consider the opportunity to offer to fit blackout blinds to those homes most likely to be affected.
+The Director of Public Health has recommended that an assessment of light pollution as part of the site operations should be carried out, and if there are likely to be significant impacts associated with light pollution from the sites that cannot be mitigated or controlled, the applicant should be requested to consider the opportunity to offer to fit blackout blinds to those homes most likely to be affected.

-In terms of landscape impact, lighting has properly been assessed.
-The assessment concludes there would be some light pollution at night.
-This would be for a temporary period but would be significant particularly when seen from the A583, nearest residential properties at Staining Farm and the villages of Little and Great Plumpton.
+In terms of landscape impact, lighting has properly been assessed; it concludes there would be some light pollution at night.
+This would be for a temporary period but would be significant particularly when seen from the nearest residential properties.
 Notwithstanding it would be for an extended period of time, with the mitigation measures proposed, and which could be controlled by condition, on balance, it is considered that lighting could be made acceptable and that the impacts associated with such would not be so great to affect amenity on a permanent basis or lead to unacceptable effects on nature conservation to constitute a sustainable reason for refusal.
 It would not be appropriate to require blackout blinds to be fit to those properties most likely to be affected.
 Subject to the mitigation measures proposed, and which could be controlled by condition, it is considered on balance that the proposed lighting for a temporary period would be acceptable for the purposes of the NPPF Policy DM2 of the LMWLP and Policy EP28 of the Fylde Local Plan.